FlatTurtle/FlatTurtle/content/03-ft-timeline.md

 06/2010 - Example followed...
 And sued
 --------------------------------------

-1,5 years later, the Belgian railway operator finally launches their own mobile application and threatens Yeri with a lawsuit running the free iRail.be website.
+One and a half years later, the Belgian railway operator finally launches their own mobile application and threatens Yeri with a lawsuit running the free iRail.be website.
 Belgium is somewhat shocked by this reaction and under huge media attention, young student Yeri and his iRail.be got 10.672 views in just 3 days, sparking many young enthusiasts from all over the country, such as Pieter Colpaert, to support and share Yeri's initiative.

 01/2011 - Community driven development: iRail
 ---------------------------------------------